chironjit/single-gpu-passthrough/README.md

   </features>
 ```

-Your <features> section should thus look like this:
+Your <features> section should now look like this:

 ```
   <features>